YellowOnion/steam-runtime-tools/bin/launch-client.md

     An empty string (typically written as **--directory=**) results in inheriting the current working directory from the service that will run the *COMMAND*.
-    This is now the default when communicating with **steam-runtime-launcher-service**, but can be specified explicitly for compatibility with older versions of **steam-runtime-launch-client**.
+    This is the default when communicating with **steam-runtime-launcher-service**.

     When communicating with
     **--bus-name=org.freedesktop.portal.Flatpak** or